Wenceslaus III of Bohemia

 Wenceslaus was crowned king of Hungary on 27 August 1301.
 He signed his charters under the name Ladislaus in Hungary.
-His rule was only nominal, because a dozen powerful lords held sway over large territories in the kingdom.
+His rule was only nominal because a dozen powerful lords held sway over large territories in the kingdom.
 His father realized that Wenceslaus's position could not be strengthened and took him back from Hungary to Bohemia in August 1304.
 Wenceslaus succeeded his father in Bohemia and Poland on 21 June 1305.
-He abandoned his claim to Hungary in favor of Otto III of Bavaria on 9 October.
+He abandoned his claim to Hungary in favour of Otto III, Duke of Bavaria on 9 October.

 Wenceslaus granted large parcels of the royal domains to his young friends in Bohemia.
-A local claimant to the Polish throne, Władysław the Elbow-high, who had started conquering Polish territories during the rule of Wenceslaus's father, captured Cracow in early 1306.
+A local claimant to the Polish throne, Władysław the Elbow-high, who had started conquering Polish territories during the rule of Wenceslaus's father, captured Kraków in early 1306.
 Wenceslaus decided to invade his rival's territories in Poland, but he was murdered before starting his campaign.
 He was the last of the male Přemyslid rulers of Bohemia.